Coated paper

 Mineral and vegetable waxes have undeniable advantages for food safety which have been recognised and valued for decades.
 Their high stability at room temperature and their inertness has proven their safe use in contact with food.

-Coated paper designed as part of a sustainable development approach
+Coated papers designed as part of a sustainable development approach

 Trends